A Hypothetical Social Security Cost-of-Living Adjustment Based on the Research Consumer Price Index for the Elderly

 A Consumer Price Index for the Elderly

 The underlying population used to calculate the R-CPI-E differs from the population of Social Security beneficiaries.
-Many Social Security beneficiaries are under the age of 62, such as surviving children and most disabled workers.
-Additionally, not all people over 62 are Social Security beneficiaries, including the substantial portion of persons age 62 or older who have not yet claimed benefits.
+Approximately one in eight Social Security beneficiaries is under the age of 62, such as surviving children and most disabled workers.
+Additionally, not all people over 62 are Social Security beneficiaries, including the notable portion of persons aged 62 or older who have not yet claimed benefits.

 Alternative COLA Using R-CPI-E